I write essays, children's books, screenplays & poetry. I edit short & long-form writing projects, and I am the co-editor of Ayin Press.

 Island is a chapbook accompaniment to A Flag of No Nation.
 This edition includes three pieces of the larger book: Island, Afterword, and an excerpt from the essay "On the Hamsa Flag."
 Illustrations by Samuel Bennett.
 Island is a narrative poem about an act of collective blindness that forms an industrious yet precarious nation.
 The sequence plays with the epic, the creation myth, the concrete poem & a range of other forms that press against each other as a world is built out of the white space of the page.

 Index I generates "new words" by affixing Greek & Latin prefixes to every noun in the English language.
 We have created an algorithm & a bot (called Geneword) that generates all possible combinations of prefixes and nouns, and can place the "new words" randomly in a range of texts of different genres and forms, using the Natural Language processing and the Markov chain algorithm.
 We are using two sets of nouns: the first is "all nouns," which consists of 55,191 words, and the second is a smaller set that we are calling "common nouns," which consists of 1525 words.
 By using 168 prefixes, the algorithm produces over 9 million "new words," not counting redundancies.
 Book design by Becca Lofchie.
 Collaboration with Owen Roberts

-Somewhere Press is the new visual imprint of Kaf.
-Woven by Tom Haviv is being published under Somewhere in Spring 2018.
-For more information on Somewhere, please contact Tom at firstname.lastname@example.org.
+Somewhere Press is the visual imprint of Ayin.
+Woven by Tom Haviv was published under Somewhere in August 2018.
+For more information on Somewhere, please contact Tom at email@example.com.